3-Dimensional TQFTs From Non-Semisimple Modular Categories: Introduction

 \section{Introduction}

 In this paper we show how to construct a topological invariant of closed 3-dimensional manifolds out of any finite unimodular ribbon category $\calC$ satisfying a weak non-degeneracy condition, and how to extend it to a $2+1$-dimensional \textit{Topological Quantum Field Theory} (\textit{TQFT} for short) in case $\calC$ is also factorizable.
-Our results generalize several previous constructions, from Reshetikhin-Turaev TQFTs \cite{T94}, which we recover when $\calC$ is semisimple, to Lyubashenko's mapping class group representations \cite{L94}, as we will show in a separate work, to the family of non-semisimple TQFTs constructed in \cite{DGP17} using finite-dimensional factorizable ribbon Hopf algebras.
-The advantage of our new approach is that some important categories, such as those coming from the representation theory of quantum $\sl_2$ at even roots of unity \cite{CGR17}, did not fit in the previous framework, and were therefore not eligible for a TQFT construction up to now.
+Our results generalize several previous constructions, from Reshetikhin-Turaev TQFTs \cite{T94}, which we recover when $\calC$ is semisimple, to Lyubashenko's mapping class group representations \cite{L94}, as we show in \cite{DGGPR20}, to the family of non-semisimple TQFTs constructed in \cite{DGP17} using finite-dimensional factorizable ribbon Hopf algebras.
+The advantage of our new approach is that it is applicable to the case of weak Hopf algebras and quasi-Hopf algebras.
+For example, some important categories, such as those coming from the representation theory of quantum $\sl_2$ at even roots of unity \cite{CGR17}, did not fit in the previous framework, and were therefore not eligible for a TQFT construction up to now.